-SPAN-340 Advanced Studies in Visual Cultures

-SPAN-340AR Advanced Studies in Visual Cultures: 'Occupying the Arts: Activism, Crisis and Arts in Latin America'

-Not Scheduled for This Year.
-Credits: 4

-In this course we will situate contemporary Latin American arts in a historical and political context - a moment of rupture that is informed by ongoing histories of racism, colonialism, sexism, authoritarianism, state terrorism, coloniality of power and debt.
-We will look at non canonical artists and movements between the sixties and now.
-What is artistic activism?
-What is social art?
-What is the role of creative industries in contexts of political oppression?
-What happens when art does not simply "talk about politics", but engages in a dialectical practice-moving between action and aesthetics?
-We will look at visual arts, performance and literature, also paying attention to the consumers.

-Applies to requirement(s): Humanities; Language; Multicultural Perspectives Other Attribute(s): Speaking-Intensive, Writing-Intensive

-A. Pitetta

-Prereq: Two courses in Spanish at the 200-level above SPAN-212.

-Notes: Taught in Spanish

-SPAN-340PA Advanced Studies in Visual Cultures: 'Natural's Not in It: Pedro Almodóvar'

-Not Scheduled for This Year.
-Credits: 4

-This course studies the films of Pedro Almodóvar, European cinema's favorite bad boy turned acclaimed auteur.
+SPAN-340 Advanced Studies in Visual Cultures SPAN-340PA Advanced Studies in Visual Cultures: 'Natural's Not in It: Pedro Almodóvar' Spring.
+Credits: 4 This course studies the films of Pedro Almodóvar, European cinema's favorite bad boy turned acclaimed auteur.
 On the one hand, students learn to situate films within the context of contemporary Spanish history (the transition to democracy, the advent of globalization, etc.) in order to consider the local contours of postmodern aesthetics.
 On the other hand, the films provide a springboard to reflect on larger theoretical and ethical debates related to gender, sexuality, consumer culture, authenticity, and authorship.

-Crosslisted as: GNDST-333PA, FMT-330PA

-Applies to requirement(s): Humanities

-Other Attribute(s): Speaking-Intensive, Writing-Intensive

-J. Crumbaugh

-Prereq: Two courses in Spanish at the 200-level above SPAN-212.

-Advisory: For Spanish credit: Two courses in Spanish at the 200 level above
+Crosslisted as: GNDST-333PA, FMT-330PA Applies to requirement(s): Humanities Other Attribute(s): Speaking-Intensive, Writing-Intensive J. Crumbaugh Prereq: Two courses in Spanish at the 200-level above SPAN-212.
+Advisory: For Spanish credit: Two courses in Spanish at the 200 level above SPAN-212.

-SPAN-212

 Notes: Taught in Spanish.

-SPAN-340RR Advanced Studies in Visual Cultures: 'Anti-Fascism in Film: Reel Revolutions' Spring.
+SPAN-340RR Advanced Studies in Visual Cultures: 'Anti-Fascism in Film: Reel Revolutions' Not Scheduled for This Year.
 Credits: 4 This course analyzes the fight against fascism through the lens of Spanish cinema.
 Students learn about the history of fascism and antifascism in general, Spain's pivotal role in the battle between the two opposing ideologies, the stylistic traits adopted by each in cinema, and how films themselves can wage "reel" revolution.
 Struggles against capitalism, officially dictated national(ist) histories and cis-heteronormativity, as well as stances in favor of organized anarchism, are also central to anti-fascist art and politics.
 The course concludes with reflections on anti-fascism in the Americas, particularly in Argentina, Brazil, Chile, and the United States.
-Crosslisted as: FMT-330RR Applies to requirement(s): Humanities; Language Other Attribute(s): Speaking-Intensive, Writing-Intensive J. Crumbaugh Prereq: Two courses in Spanish at the 200-level above SPAN-212.
+Crosslisted as: FMT-330RR Applies to requirement(s): Humanities; Language Other Attribute(s): Speaking-Intensive, Writing-Intensive J. Crumbaugh Prereg: Two courses in Spanish at the 200-level above SPAN-212.
 Notes: Taught in Spanish.

-SPAN-350 Advanced Studies in Concepts and Practices of Power SPAN-350MG Advanced Studies in Concepts and Practices of Power: 'Spanish Migrations' Not Scheduled for This Year.
+SPAN-350 Advanced Studies in Concepts and Practices of Power SPAN-350MG Advanced Studies in Concepts and Practices of Power.
+'Spanish Migrations' Not Scheduled for This Year.
 Credits: 4 This course examines migration and transnational movements in relation to Spain.
 Students will explore the implications of migration and the significance of self and public imaging in the definition of a Spanish national identity.
 After studying the participation of Spanish emigrants during the '50s and the '60s in the reconstruction of Europe, the class will organize its discussion around the main immigrant groups present in contemporary Spain: from Africa (Moroccan and Sub-Saharan), from Asia (Pakistani and Chinese), and from Latin America (Dominican and Equatorian).
 We will analyze different types of discourses, from literature and film to music and social media.
-Applies to requirement(s): Humanities; Language; Multicultural Perspectives Other Attribute(s): Speaking-Intensive, Writing-Intensive N. Romero-Díaz Prereq: Two 200-level Spanish courses above SPAN-212.
+Applies to requirement(s): Humanities; Language; Multicultural Perspectives Other Attribute(s): Speaking-Intensive, Writing-Intensive N. Romero-Díaz Prereg: Two 200-level Spanish courses above SPAN-212.
 Notes: Taught in Spanish.